brittlewis12/vantiv-ruby/README.md

 NOTE: Vantiv does NOT provide any transaction checking when a request is received to credit a customer.
 This includes even not checking that the prior transaction _even exists_.
 See 'Tied Transaction Error Handling' for more info.

-### Voids

-> The Void transaction enables you to cancel any settlement transaction as long as the transaction has not yet settled and the original transaction occurred within the system.
-> Do not use Void transactions to void an Authorization.
-To remove an Authorization use an Authorization reversal transaction.

-TODO: Add usage info

-### Refunds

-TODO: Add usage info

 ## Usage in non-production environments